MAT or Post BA in Content Area

 Criteria for Retention in Program:

 Students who are accepted to the Program are evaluated periodically.
 They should review the Teacher Education Program Handbook to determine criteria used to determine eligibility for student teaching and the University's recommendation for certification.
 By 12 graduate credits in the program, all students must submit Praxis II entrance ticket or passing score(s) depending on the content area requirements.
-Click praxis-II-requirement to determine which Praxis II exam(s) you must take and the deadline for submitting either entrance ticket or passing score.

 Upon successful completion of the program, the student will be recommended to the New Jersey Department of Education for a teaching certificate.
 Students interested in teaching elsewhere should seek information from the appropriate state authorities; requirements are generally similar.